hassio-addons/addon-tailscale/tailscale/DOCS.md

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

+### Option: `healthcheck_timeout`

+This option allows you to set timeout in seconds for Tailscale to be offline.

+Tailscale is quite resilient and can recover from nearly any network change.
+But in case it fails to recover and remains offline longer than healthcheck_timeout seconds, the add-on can be restarted.
+The check happens only when Tailscale is running, ie. it won't have any effect when Tailscale's status is eg. Starting, NeedsLogin or NeedsMachineAuth.

+The Stopped status is deemed unhealthy by default.

+Note: The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s.

+When not set, this option is disabled by default.

 ### Option: `log_level`